smaurice101/readthedocs/docs/source/tmlsimulator.rst

 ----------------

-TML_simulator is a **first‑principles physics engine** that computes **liquid‑carryover risk per separator, FWKO, and tank** in under **1 milliseconds per snapshot** while remaining fully **auditable, equation‑driven, and SCADA‑ready**.
+TML_simulator is a **first‑principles physics engine** that computes **liquid‑carryover risk per vessel in under **1 milliseconds per snapshot** while remaining fully **auditable, equation‑driven, and SCADA‑ready**.
 Built on Souders‑Brown‑based droplet‑physics and Numba‑accelerated computation, it:

 -  Runs **real‑time physics‑baseline snapshots** at SCADA clock‑speed

 -  To validate enterprise readiness, 150-vessel fleets were executed at 8,006 Hz.

 -  This speed enables Network Topology Convergence, allowing the simulator to perform multiple “internal iterations” of the entire plant’s physics for every single sensor update received.
 Below is a 20 and 150 vessel (see Appendix D below) simulation

 - The 8,006 Hz benchmark achieved for a 150-vessel fleet is not merely a speed metric; it is a functional requirement for Level 5 Autonomy [24].
 In a standard 100ms SCADA clock cycle, the TML Simulator completes 800 full internal iterations of the plant’s physics.
 This “Velocity
 6 Headroom” allows the system to perform real-time sensitivity auditing—simulating hundreds of “What-If” scenarios (e.g., “What if the pressure spikes 5% in Vessel A?”) before the next sensor update even arrives.